martibayoalemany/Path-finding/Readme.md

 nuget install System.Linq
 nuget install NSubstitute
 ```
 TODO: Install nuget 3 on linux, we had issues there.
-Some Linq assemblies are not available on 2.8.7.
+Some Linq assemblies were not available on 2.8.7.

 # Create a new project
 ```